 Example: If the estimate has reduced, the reason given should be consistent with the reduction in income.

 Any discrepancies must be discussed with the individual to see if any of the figures should be changed.
-The estimate used by FAO must be accepted by the individual.
+The estimate used by Centrelink must be accepted by the individual.

-Explanation: FAO staff may assist the individual in working out the estimate, however the individual is legally responsible for the estimate and therefore must be satisfied with the figures they provide.
+Explanation: Centrelink staff may assist the individual in working out the estimate, however the individual is legally responsible for the estimate and therefore must be satisfied with the figures they provide.

-When an individual provides an estimate of their ATI that is not considered to be reasonable, and they are unwilling to discuss with FAO reasons for or possible changes to the estimate:
+When an individual provides an estimate of their ATI that is not considered to be reasonable, and they are unwilling to discuss with Centrelink reasons for or possible changes to the estimate:

 For FTB and CCB, if the new estimate is considered reasonable it is applied to payments of the individual's FTB or CCB entitlement for the remainder of the financial year.
 For FTB, the individual's rate of FTB will be calculated on the basis of the new income estimate, but this rate may be reduced to take account of any overpayment of FTB that has notionally occurred in the financial year, following recalculation on the new estimate.